- Studying Law at Yale

 Please know that you are not alone as you deal with problems affecting your mental health or emotional well-being.
 Reach out to the Office of Student Affairs or any of the other university-based resources below; we want to work together to meet your needs and preserve your confidentiality.
 You will also find important hotlines and national resources.

 OSA is available to help you with personal and academic advising, counseling, and referrals.
 OSA is located on the Mezzanine Level of Ruttenberg Hall in Suite M85.
-You can call us at 203-432-7646, email us at email@example.com, or reach out to our half-time clinical counselor Mia Wilson (phone TBD; firstname.lastname@example.org), or reach out to our full time wellness counselor Catherine Banson (203-432-2366: email@example.com).
+You can call us at 203-432-7646 or email us at firstname.lastname@example.org, or reach out to our full-time clinical counselor, Mia Wilson.
+Mia is available for law students by phone at 203-432-2574, email email@example.com, or schedule an appointment to meet with her in-person or via Zoom.

 C2C is an anonymous and confidential recommendation engine where you can input preferences and receive tailored mental health & wellness resources at YLS/Yale.
 It only takes about 10 minutes to complete and you may use it multiple times regardless of where you are in your mental health journey.